Intersymbol and Intercarrier Interference in OFDM Systems: Unified Formulation and Analysis: Introduction

-We perform an exhaustive analysis of ICI and ISI in the seven different system considered in our study.
-Since no constraint is imposed upon the order of the CIR, our results is applicable to the cases where the interference is due to any number of transmitted data blocks.
-The main contributions in this paper can be summarized as follows: \begin{itemize} \item A unified matrix formulation for a wide range of OFDM systems is presented.
-It includes the full transmission chain, the overlap-and-add operation, the convolution with a channel of arbitrary length, and the reception process.
-This matrix formulation is a powerful tool to reduce the computational time needed to perform Monte Carlo simulations.
-Moreover, this compact formulation based on a small set of only six parameters allows easy reconfiguration of the systems ---different OFDM systems are obtained by simply changing parameters in the formulation.
-In addition, it has excellent potential for use in an educational context, because it enables quickly explaining several OFDM systems. \item Theoretical closed-form expressions of interference and noise for the case of an insufficient length of redundant samples (i.e. CP) are obtained.
+The main contributions in this paper can be summarized as follows: \begin{itemize} \item A \fcro{unified formulation} for a wide range of OFDM systems is presented.
+It includes the full transmission chain, the overlap-and-add operation \fcr{(see Fig. \ref{Overlap_and_add_tx})}, the convolution with a channel of arbitrary length, and the reception process. \fcr{This compact formulation based on a small set of only six parameters is practical\fcro{, for instance,} for \wam{software-defined} radio since it allows easy reconfiguration\fcro{, where} different w-OFDM systems are obtained by simply changing the parameter values}.
+In addition, it has excellent potential for use in an educational context, because it enables quickly explaining several OFDM systems \fcr{under unified expressions}. \item Theoretical closed-form expressions of \fcro{intersymbol and intercarrier} interference and noise for the case of an insufficient length of redundant samples are obtained.
 The interference is identified in the frequency domain, where the symbol is reconstructed, and classified into three different classes.
-This classification helps to study which one is most harmful to the system's performance. \item Interference and noise powers are derived to obtain the SINR\WAM, and hence the data rate and the bit-error rate.
-The results are also useful for bit-loading, adaptive CP and power/subcarrier allocation algorithms~\cite{Cio16}. \end{itemize} The rest of this paper is organized as follows.
-In Section~\ref{System_model}, we present the unified system model, considering seven different OFDM systems and adopting a unified matrix formulation covering all of them.
-Then, three types of interference are calculated in Section~\ref{analyis_of_interfer}.
-In addition, theoretical expressions for both interference and noise powers are derived, and the corresponding SINR is determined.
-Simulation results are presented in Section~\ref{sec:experiments}, and finally, conclusions are drawn in Section~\ref{sec:conclusion}.
+This classification helps to study which \fcro{class} is most harmful to the system's performance. \item Interference and noise powers are derived to obtain the SINR, and hence the data rate and the \fcro{symbol-error rate (SER)}. \fcr{The resulting expressions are useful for window design,} bit-loading, adaptive CP and power/subcarrier allocation algorithms~\cite{Cio16}. \end{itemize}